Why We Advocate for Cat and Dog Teeth Cleaning in Elkhorn, WI

 Looking for more information?
 Need to schedule your pet’s dental cleaning?
 Let’s get started.

-Since your pet cannot brush their own teeth, tartar will form all along their gum line and eventually spread under the gum line.
+Since your cats and dogs cannot brush their own teeth, tartar will form all along their gum line and eventually spread under the gum line.
 Due to thriving bacteria and lack of care, this can ultimately result in receding gums and tooth decay.

 Signs your pet has or is developing dental disease include: